Now, you know what custom fields is and in the previous post, we stopped in the step “WordPress calls the

 Actually, this method is virtually ineffective.
 You might have a huge number of tables and update its structure whenever a new custom field is added.
 It also forces all objects to have the same structure.
 As a result, the custom fields of different objects (such as Product, Post, Hotel) merge into an enormous messy mass.

-Cut the meta table out to small tables
+Cut the meta table out into small tables

 When carrying out a query, you can hook into a filter and create a MySQL query to modify the MySQL command.
 You also can base on the name of custom fields for identifying the table’s name which you query.